 Day 1 – Southside

 Start the day by driving through the park to the Kephart Prong Trailhead.
 If you want to keep going on Day 1 you could go all the way to the Oconaluftee Visitor Center on Newfound Gap Road and visit the Mountain Farm Museum as well.
+At the museum there are historic buildings and a historic grist mill.

 Map Of Day 1: